VelinovVasil/vending-machine/README.md

 | `PUT` | `/api/products/{id}` | Fully replaces an active product's editable fields |
 | `DELETE` | `/api/products/{id}` | Soft-deletes a product and returns its last visible representation |

 Create and update requests contain `name`, `price`, and `quantity`.
-Names must not be blank and may contain at most 100 characters, prices must be positive integer cents divisible by 10, and quantities must be between 0 and 15.
+Names must not be blank and may contain at most 100 characters, prices must be positive integer cents divisible by 10 and distinct across active products, and quantities must be between 0 and 15.
+An update may retain the product's current price, and deleting a product makes its former price available for reuse.
 IDs are assigned by the backend.

 The list endpoint defaults to 20 items per page and accepts page sizes from 1 through 100.
 Its response contains `content`, `page`, `size`, `totalElements`, and `totalPages`.